HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 The following is a diagram of the workflow based on the above user story used for Central Cancer Registry Reporting

-{% include img.html img="central-cancer-registry-reporting-workflow-v2.png" caption="Figure 2.1 - Central Cancer Registry Reporting Workflow" %}
+{% include img.html img="Content IG Workflows-revised.png" caption="Figure 2.1 - Central Cancer Registry Reporting Workflow" %}

 <br/>